vectorsize/lygia-td/README.md

 ## Description

-This library is a statically built version of the library ~ and hence no internet connection is needed for file resolution during runtime.
+This repository is a statically built version of the library ~ and hence no internet connection is needed for file resolution during runtime.
 This version uses TouchDesigner's native include resolution mechanism for all the library's `#include`.
 The provided `.tox` file bundles all the files from the original libraries with modified paths and compliant names for it to work inside TouchDesigner.